 Email (or Slack, Facebook/LinkedIn groups, whatever you use to communicate internally)

 Mention the coverage at department meetings!
-Heck, frame the coverage and display it in your office!
+Heck, frame the coverage and display it in your office (or Zoom background)!
 If you put coverage in your public reception area, it gives your visitors a chance to see how amazing you are without you actually having to tell them.

 You may even want to write a blog post about the hit.
 Your marketing team did a lot of work — whether that involved a press release, email pitch, research, visual creation, etc. — to land the story.
 Use that content to write a blog post that goes more in-depth or features your point of view.

-If you have a media or news section on your website, add the new hit to it (don’t forget the link).
+If you have a media or news section on your website (you should!), add the new hit to it (don’t forget the link).
 Spend a little time making it look really good, as it can be used as a nice sales piece.

 Are other businesses mentioned in the story?
 Make sure they know about it and ask them to share via their marketing channels.
 Be sure to include a link to the story, along with any images and social profile links you’d like to have included.
 A simple email will typically do the trick.
 Even if you don’t already have a contact at the “partner” company, you can reach out.
 They very well may not even know about their inclusion in the piece and will be more than happy to give it a little boost.
 For example, here’s a quick email we used that resulted in a Tweet, Facebook post and LinkedIn share: